 Part of workers’ compensation is the coverage you get when you lose time at work due to an injury.
 Temporary total disability, abbreviated as TTD, helps cover some of your lost income.
-The amount and duration depends on how long you are out of work and how much you would normally earn.
+The amount and duration depend on how long you are out of work and how much you would normally earn.

 But how does it all work?
 Here, we’ll go over the process of obtaining and calculating TTD benefits.

 First, before you can obtain disability benefits, you must be able to show that you are unable to work.
 This means a trip to the doctor and getting that declaration in writing.
-You are able to receive TTD if one of the following apply:
+You are able to receive TTD if one of the following applies: